DimitriSierra/test_led/README.md

 ```

 ```
-'lint' - this command will make sure there are no linting errors
+todo: 'lint' - this command will make sure there are no linting errors
 ```

 ```
-'npm run coverage' - this command will generate coverage report
+todo: 'npm run coverage' - this command will generate coverage report
 ```